ESCOMP/CTSM/doc/source/tech_note/Plant_Hydraulics/CLM50_Tech_Note_Plant_Hydraulics.rst

 Soil-to-root
 ''''''''''''''''''''''''

 There are several soil-to-root fluxes operating in parallel (one for each root-containing soil layer).
 Each represents a flux from the given soil layer to the root collar.
 The water flux from soil-to-root is the product of the segment conductance, the conducting area basis, and the water potential gradient from soil to root.
 The area basis is a proxy for root area index, defined as the summed leaf and stem area index multiplied by the root-to-shoot ratio (PFT parameter) multiplied by the layer root fraction.
-The root fraction comes from an empirical root profile (see section zqz).
+The root fraction comes from an empirical root profile (section :numref:`Vertical Root Distribution`).

 The gradient in water potential is the difference between the soil water potential and the root water potential less the difference in gravitational potential.
 There is only one root water potential to which all soil layers are connected in parallel.
 A soil-to-root flux can be either positive (vegetation water uptake) or negative (water deposition), depending on the relative values of the root and soil water potentials.
 This allows for the occurrence of hydraulic redistribution where water moves through vegetation tissue from one soil layer to another.

 Soil-to-root conductance is the result of two resistances in series, first across the soil-root interface and then through the root tissue.
 The root tissue conductance is defined as the maximum conductance multiplied by the percent of maximum conductance, as calculated by the sigmoidal vulnerability curve.
 The maximum conductance is defined as the maximum root-tissue conductivity (PFT parameter) divided by the length of the conducting path, which is taken to be the soil layer depth plus lateral root length.

 The soil-root interface conductance is defined as the soil conductivity divided by the conducting length from soil to root.
 The soil conductivity varies by soil layer and is calculated based on soil potential and soil properties, via the Brooks-Corey theory.
-The conducting length is computed by calculating the characteristic root spacing following Bonan-2014.
-The root spacing depends on total root biomass and PFT parameters defining root structure (see section zqz).
+The conducting length is determined from the characteristic root spacing (section :numref:`Root Spacing`).

 .. math::
    :label: 11.109